🚨 It’s time to use that emergency fund

 Federal student debt

-The current state of federal student loan relief due to COVID-19 effects is fluid.
+The state of federal student loan relief due to COVID-19 effects is fluid.
+As of December 2020, here is what we know:

-All borrowers with federally held student loans will automatically have their interest rates set to 0% for a period of at least 60 days.
+All borrowers with student loans held by the U.S. government will automatically have their interest rates set to 0% through January 31, 2021.

-👊 If you continue to pay, you could knock out some principal
+👊 If you continue to pay, you could knock out some of the principal

 Private student debt